Apolinar Velez

-Apolinar Velez y Ramos (January 23, 1865 – October 21, 1939) was the Mayor of Cagayan de Misamis From 1928 to 1931 and also the Governor of the Misamis Province from 1906 to 1909.
+Colonel Apolinar Velez y Ramos (July 23, 1865 – October 19, 1939) was the Mayor of Cagayan de Misamis From 1928 to 1931 and also the Governor of the Misamis Province from 1906 to 1909.
 He led the Filipinos during the Battle of Makahambus that resulted in the victory of the Filipinos.

 Early life and education

-He was born on Jan 23, 1865, in Cagayan, Misamis.
+He was born on July 23, 1865, in Cagayan, Misamis.
 He was the son of Blas Velez and Saturnina Ramos.

 He was educated at Fra.
 R. Zueco’s private school of Attorney Leoncio Roa, and S. Jis de Ortega’s college.

 In 1884, he was a clerk in the office of the court of first instance of Misamis.
 From 1886 to 1891, he held the positions of oficial de mesa, interpreter, and defensor de presos pobres.

 Previous to that time, he held the post of second lieutenant of infantry of the Spanish army, and was decorated with the Medalla de Mindanao.

 In 1898, he was made chief of the division of justice of the provincial council of the Revolutionary Government two years later, he was promoted to the rank of major of the revolutionary army and chief of the battalion “El Mindanao.”